tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

 npx tini ui build
 ```

-By default, the result will be output to the `app/ui` folder, the folder should be ignored from git.
+By default, the result will be output to the `app/ui` folder, the folder should be ignored from GIT.

 - Step 2: Setup the UI